 You pull away from the loading docks and drive your way through the African wilds.
 The first area you will see is the African savanna where there are always giraffes walking around.
 (Sometimes the giraffes refuse to move and hold up the safari vehicles.)

 Along the way you will cross a river that has overrun the road.
-You'll see hippos, lions, and the stars of the show, the elephants lots and lots of elephants.
+You'll see hippos, lions, giraffes, zebras, rhinos, elephants, and many others!

 There is no real postshow.
 There isn't even a gift shop that you get dumped into after the ride.
-(A little unusual for Disney), but you do end up right at the entrance to Pangani Forest Exploration Trail.
+(A little unusual for Disney), but you do end up right at the entrance to Gorilla Falls Exploration Trail.

 Here are some interesting tidbits -